 With 16 feet of cable and 4 feet of cable, we got about 20 feet of roaming allowance.
 In a domestic environment, that should be more than enough.
 But even if that wasn’t enough, the two extension pipes will surely get the hose there.

 There isn’t too much positive or negative in the way of its power consumption.
-So, if you are not too bothered about that, then this is a good choice for an ash vacuum cleaner.
+So, if you are not too bothered about that, this is a good choice for an ash vacuum cleaner.

 Lastly, this comes with wheels, so you can readily move it around.
 But the ease of storage could be better.